← All resources

 If you're evaluating prospecting tools for your UK B2B sales team, you've probably seen ZoomInfo, Apollo, Clay, and Cognism in your research.
 They're everywhere.
 But here's the thing: they're solving for different problems, and understanding which problem you actually have is more important than picking the "best" tool.

 This isn't a cost comparison.
-We're not going to tell you Firmbase is cheaper (it is, but that's not why you'd switch).
 Instead, we're going to show you how different tools are built for different buyers - and help you figure out which one fits your team's actual workflow.

 The core difference: team structure determines your tool